-My recommendations are based on a carefully thought-out methodology that includes ongoing collection of performance data from a collection of test websites.
-Data related to recommended hosts can be found in the “performance data” sections on this page.
-To see results for web hosts I evaluate but do not recommend, see the combined web hosting performance dashboard and my post discussing the results of LoadImpact tests.
+My recommendations are based on a carefully thought-out methodology that includes ongoing collection of performance data from a collection of test websites with many of the most popular shared web hosts.
+I share performance data via my web hosting performance dashboard and my post discussing the results of LoadImpact tests.

 In an industry where gimmicks are extremely common, Namecheap stands out for its straightforwardness and transparency.
 Customers still get Namecheap’s ultra-low prices when purchasing on a monthly billing cycle without any long-term commitment.
 I have not seen Namecheap engage in the aggressive (and sometimes deceptive) upselling that is common in the web hosting industry.

 Individuals that are willing to pay for top-tier performance may be better served by other web hosts.
 That said, I think Namecheap’s performance will be more than adequate for the majority of websites.
 Read more of my thoughts on Namecheap…

 SiteGround’s services are on the expensive side.
 If you have a tight budget or don’t need top-notch performance, there are cheaper options that can still deliver good performance for websites with modest needs.
 Read more of my thoughts on SiteGround…

 Endurance International Group brands

 The Endurance International Group (EIG) owns a ridiculous number of web hosting companies (listed here).
 EIG does not have a great reputation for service quality and engages in aggressive upselling.
 While I expect most users will have a satisfactory experience with EIG-owned brands, I think most people can find better options at similar price points.

 Well-known brands owned by EIG include Bluehost, HostGator, HostMonster, JustHost, FatCow, and iPage.

 Small or new web hosting companies